HugoTigre/demo-cassandra-spring-boot/readme.md

 # Spring Boot with Cassandra Demo

-This is a simple demo application in Spring Boot with Cassandra CQL implementation.
+This is a simple demo application in Spring Boot + Kotlin with Cassandra CQL implementation.

 ## Post Example